 As a Father Shows Compassion

 How does the Lord show compassion to those who fear him?
-Like father to his children.
+Like a father to his children.
 The love, forgiveness, and compassion of the Lord are not delivered in a sterile way, but in the nurturing way of a father to his children.
 Through Christ we have been adopted into the family of God (Ephesians 1:5) and are the children of God (Romans 8:16).
-We have a compassionate Father in heaven!
+We have a compassionate Father in heaven.
 Bless the Lord!

 For He Knows Our Frame

 Does the Lord expect more from us than we can handle?
-Does he act like an overbearing Father with unreachable expectations?
+Does He act like an overbearing Father with unreachable expectations?
 Absolutely not!
 He knows our frame and is himself our strength (Ephesians 6:10), the one sanctifying us (1 Thessalonians 5:23), and the one turning men of dust into men of heaven (1 Corinthians 15:48–49).
 All through the blood and righteousness of Jesus Christ.
 Bless the Lord!

 When David preaches to his soul he does it in a vivid way.
 Remember the immeasurable attributes of God; remember his great love, forgiveness, and compassion.
 Remember that you are dust, with a Father in heaven who is empowering you.
-Remember and bless the Lord!
+Remember, and bless the Lord.

 1. How is your fear of the Lord expressed in the way you live?

 2. Have you been freed from the burden of your forgiven sins?